markm208/aiDemo-2-26-26/notes.md

 ### Questions and Discussion
 I would love to hear your thoughts and questions about this process.

+If you are interested, think of some ideas for a tool that you would like to build for one of your courses.
+It doesn't have to be anything complicated, just something that would help your students understand a concept better.

 Would anyone like to work with me on building a tool for one of your courses with the time that we have left?